haskellcg/Company_Notes/pim_protocol_rfc4602_part_1.md

   * **Upstream**: Towards the root of the tree.
 The Root of tree may be either the source or the RP, depending on the context.
   * **Downstream**:  Away from the root of the tree.
   * **GenID**: Generation Identifier, used to detect reboots.
-  * **PMBR**: PIM Multicast Border Router, joinin a PIM domain with another multicast domain.
+  * **PMBR**: PIM Multicast Border Router, joining a PIM domain with another multicast domain.

 #### PIM-SM Protocol Overview
   PIM relies on an underlying topology-gathering protocol to populate a routing table with routes.
 This table is called the MRIB.
-In contrast to the unicast RIB, which specifies the next hop that a data packet would take to get to some subnet, the <RIB gives reverse-path information and indicates the path that a multicast data packet would take from its origin subnet to the router that has the MRIB.
+In contrast to the unicast RIB, which specifies the next hop that a data packet would take to get to some subnet, the MRIB gives reverse-path information and indicates the path that a multicast data packet would take from its origin subnet to the router that has the MRIB.

   Like all multicast routing protocols that implement the service model from RFC 1112, PIM-SM must be able to route data packet from sources to the receivers **without either the sources or receivers knowing a priori of the existence of the others**.
 This is essetially done in three phases, although as senders and receivers may come and go at any time, all three phases may occur suimultaneously.